Drakkar-Software/OctoBot-Docs/Installation/Installation-Troubleshoot.md

 OctoBot execution (OctoBot will be waiting for the log to be published to continue).

-To fix this issue, untick the \"QuickEdit Mode\" in your terminal properties and restart it.
+To fix this issue, untick the "QuickEdit Mode" in your terminal properties and restart it.

 [![Powershell](https://raw.githubusercontent.com/Drakkar-Software/OctoBot/assets/wiki_resources/powerShellEditMode.jpg){width="400px"}](https://raw.githubusercontent.com/Drakkar-Software/OctoBot/assets/wiki_resources/powerShellEditMode.jpg)